How networks and individuals can support the country's emergency planning, response and recovery, and keep systems and services running.

 - because community resilience is enhanced when local businesses are able to keep running in emergencies: as the US 9/11 Commission found, during a time of disruption, or local area crisis, the ‘first’ first responders are, in most cases, the local businesses that are so relied upon within the community

 - SMEs are also important elements of the supply chain for large organisations, including critical infrastructure operators and government departments, which in turn provide services essential to society

 - SMEs may also be entrusted to undertake business critical activities, frequently having privileged access to large amounts of sensitive data on behalf of larger organisations

 Obstacles to SME resilience

 SMEs are unwilling or unable to conduct effective business continuity planning for these main reasons:

-- the current British Standard in this area, which applies smaller businesses, is in a lot of cases not practical
+- the current British Standard in this area, which applies to smaller businesses, is impractical in many cases

 - at present, there is nothing in place to improve this position

 - information on the risks to business continuity has until recently been hard to come by